ibm-build-lab/terraform-ibm-cloud-pak/README.md

 # IBM Terraform Modules to handle Cloud Paks

-This repository contain a collection of Terraform modules to be used to handle Cloud Paks.
+This repository contains a collection of Terraform modules to be used to install Cloud Paks.

 - [IBM Terraform Modules to handle Cloud Paks](#ibm-terraform-modules-to-handle-cloud-paks)
   - [Modules](#modules)